decretist/Gratian/papers/working/main.md

 (Stylo changes the color assignments depending on the number of samples, so in this plot the first-recension _dicta_ are red and the second-recension _dicta_ are green.)
 And the results are ambiguous.
-The PC1 axis is 9.4%, somewhat under the 10% threshold we would like to see.
-Also, although we still see the second-recension _dicta_ clustering mostly to the left of the PC1 axis, the two sets of samples are not separated as cleanly as we'd like to see, and certainly nowhere near as cleanly as the case statements were from the _dicta_.
+The PC1 axis is 9%, somewhat under the 10% threshold we would like to see.
+Also, although we still see the second-recension _dicta_ clustering mostly to the right of the PC1 axis, the two sets of samples are not separated as cleanly as we'd like to see, and certainly nowhere near as cleanly as the case statements were from the _dicta_.
 And here we've reached the current frontier of my research.

 ##Conclusion